gravitational/teleport/rfd/00TBD-webui-paginate-filter.md

 ### Client: tsh and tctl

 Tables below are listing of current pagination + filter support.
-Methods with `ListXXX` supports pagination and filter, while `GetXXX` does not (it retrieves entire list).
+Methods with `ListXXX` supports pagination and filter, while `GetXXX` does not.

 | tctl  | Method Used Currently | Current Query Language |
 |-------|-----------------------|------------------------|